souravsingh/project-presentation/PITCHME.md

 #### Choosing an appropriate ML model

 - For choosing an appropriate ML model, the baseline model was created and evaluation for the model was done in a five-fold cross-validation using micro-averaged F1-score and AUC-ROC scores.
-- Through iterative development, [Gradient Boosting](https://en.wikipedia.org/wiki/Gradient_boosting) working in tandem with Binary Relevance for multi-label classification was found to work well for the dataset and had an average F1-score of 0.88 and an AUC-ROC score of 0.843 over five-fold cross-validation.
+- Through iterative development, [Gradient Boosting](https://en.wikipedia.org/wiki/Gradient_boosting) working in tandem with Binary Relevance for multi-label classification was found to work well and had an average F1-score of 0.88 and an AUC-ROC score of 0.843 over five-fold cross-validation.
 - The final ML algorithm was trained on a subset of the dataset and the small subset of the dataset was used for testing and verifying the behavior of the dataset.

 ---